-- 1. Click the iconify button to iconify the current Acrobat Reader window. - 2.
+- 1. Click the iconify button to iconify the current PDF viewer window. - 2.
 Select Help > User Manual... from the EnSight Main menu, then click "Table of Contents" on the title page itself or in the Bookmark list. - 3.
-The User Manual contains blue hypertext links just like the How To articles: you can click on items and jump to a new location:
+The User Manual contains blue hypertext links just like the How To articles: you can click on items and jump to a new location: - chapter and section entries in the table of contents - index entries in the index - cross references in the text that begin "See ..." - 4.
+Close the reader when done.